Were you recently accused of solicitation or prostitution in Columbus, Ohio?

 - Pay or agree to pay a minor to engage in sexual activity for hire

 - Allow a minor to engage in sexual activity for hire – if the offender is the child’s parent, guardian, or custodian

 People who violate this Ohio law are guilty of compelling prostitution – an offense which prosecutors may classify as a felony of the first, second, or third degree.

 Are you facing a misdemeanor or felony charge in the state of Ohio?
-If so, there is only one law firm you need to call for help and advice – Koenig & Owen, LLC.
+If so, there is only one law firm you need to call for help and advice – James D. Owen, LLC.
 Our legal team has the industry experience and statutory knowledge necessary to handle your case.

 Consequences of Pimping and Pandering Convictions in Ohio

 The state of Ohio treats crimes like prostitution and solicitation very seriously.
 When it convicts Columbus residents of these offenses, it almost always imprisons them or hands them a sizable fine.

 The specific nature of the criminal penalties handed out to people convicted of pimping or pandering in Ohio depends on the severity of their sex crime: